Managing The Experience Gap in Canada’s CRE Industry.

 Building Operations:

-In building operations, particularly in high-rise offices, community/regional malls and technology campuses, the experience gap has less to do with learned skills and more to do with not having access to experienced hands-on mentors.
-Today’s commercial and retail structures are networked hubs of SMART technologies often requiring the skills of costly building engineering firms.
+In building operations, particularly in high-rise offices, community/regional malls, and technology campuses, the experience gap has less to do with learned skills and more to do with a lack of access to experienced, hands-on mentors.
+Today’s commercial and retail structures are networked hubs of SMART technologies, often requiring the skills of costly building engineering firms.
 However, lifecycle maintenance programs still require the building operator to know how to adjust the boiler or dismantle a chiller.
-Without the adequate transfer of knowledge through mentoring, building owners are becoming dependent on outsourced building science engineers to coordinate their preventative maintenance programming.
-Property Managers and their on-site operators are missing opportunities to have a positive impact on NOI by extending the life-cycle of their building(s).
+Without adequate knowledge transfer through mentoring, building owners are becoming dependent on outsourced building science engineers to coordinate their preventive maintenance programs.
+Property Managers and their on-site operators are missing opportunities to positively impact NOI by extending the life cycle of their building(s).

 Leasing Managers (Commercial/Retail)

 Leasing experience correlates with the maintenance of institutional and personal relationships.
 Institutionally, companies rely upon their senior leasing representatives to migrate their accounts to junior and intermediate representatives.
-This development of leasing relationships is driven less today on the golf course and more by extending confidence to the corporate tenant that the landlord can scale with his or her organizational needs.
+This development of leasing relationships is driven less today on the golf course and more by extending confidence to the corporate tenant that the landlord can scale with their organizational needs.

 I believe a leasing executive’s success is measured by the breadth of their network and the extent of their external self-awareness.
-The latter is an inherent trait, however, network expansion is a function and combination of time, introduction to clients by senior associates and acceptance by end-users.
+The latter is an inherent trait; however, network expansion is a function of time, introductions to clients by senior associates, and acceptance by end-users.
 This can’t be achieved by marooning oneself behind email communications but requires building collaborative bridges to street brokers and vested relationships with corporate tenants.
-The experience gap that exists in this function is a combination of poor migration of networks prior to senior leasing representatives retiring and hiring the wrong behavioural profile by applying old paradigms for measuring success.
+The experience gap in this function stems from poor network migration prior to senior leasing representatives’ retirements and from hiring the wrong behavioural profile, driven by old paradigms for measuring success.

 The latter is a rare breed but identifiable through our benchmarks.
-In the past, individuals with development leasing acumen were pegged for Development Officer, a common role to mentor under a proven development executive.
-If a development officer’s role was not feasible than you assigned the person to your most troubled assets.
-What an Owner should avoid, however, is placing an identified development leasing resource into a broker reactive non-hunting leasing role.
+In the past, individuals with development leasing acumen were pegged for the Development Officer role, a common role that mentored under a proven development executive.
+If a development officer’s role was not feasible, then you assigned the person to your most troubled assets.
+What an Owner should avoid, however, is placing an identified development leasing resource into a broker-reactive, non-hunting leasing role.

 Development Managers

-Large Owner/Developers traditionally compartmentalize their development departments both by product and functional speciality.
-However, SME Owner/Developers and more specifically Merchant Builders often don’t have the organizational or financial bandwidth to afford separate front-end and back-end development, executives.
-The behavioural competencies’ which make up a front-end development manager as opposed to a back-ended manager are quite different.
-It takes a unique combination of competencies for a Development Manager to transfer from front to back or back to front, so when hiring a full-cycle development executive, it’s essential to recognise this inability before hiring a candidate from a large outfit.
+Large Owner/Developers traditionally compartmentalize their development departments both by product and functional specialty.
+However, SME Owners/Developers, and more specifically Merchant Builders, often don’t have the organizational or financial bandwidth to afford separate front-end and back-end development executives.
+The behavioural competencies that make up a front-end development manager, as opposed to a back-end manager, are quite different.
+It takes a unique combination of competencies for a Development Manager to transfer from front to back or back to front, so when hiring a full-cycle development executive, it’s essential to recognize this inability before hiring a candidate from a large outfit.

 Development is the orchestration of nuance

-Development is an exercise in the orchestration of nuance particularly as it relates to project vision, agendas of internal/external stakeholders and understanding cost as it relates to project feasibility.
-I recall placing the development executive responsible for building the first office tower in Toronto’s CBD (actually it was on the CBD edge) post 90’s real estate depression.
+Development is an exercise in the orchestration of nuance, particularly as it relates to project vision, the agendas of internal/external stakeholders, and understanding cost in relation to project feasibility.
+I recall placing the development executive responsible for building the first office tower in Toronto’s CBD (actually, it was on the CBD edge) post-90s real estate depression.

-Ultimately, our referral network pointed us to two key prospects, both having the experience and education required.
-One had the behavioural attributes to recognize the value of ‘listening and learning’ from a supervisor willing to mentor and the other didn’t.
+Ultimately, our referral network pointed us to two key prospects, both with the required experience and education.
+One had the behavioural attributes to recognize the value of ‘listening and learning’ from a supervisor willing to mentor, and the other didn’t.
 We recommended the former.
-The successful candidate reported to an old guard (he probably resents me describing him as such) SVP Development who’s pedigree touched upon commercial towers from London, Mexico, NYC to Toronto.
-The young development executive spent weeks developing project costing only to discover his Sq.
-Ft. estimate and the napkin estimate his boss wrote during the concept/feasibility phase varied less than 40 cents.
+The successful candidate reported to an old-guard SVP Development (he probably resents me describing him as such), whose pedigree spanned commercial towers in London, Mexico, NYC, and Toronto.
+The young development executive spent weeks developing project costing, only to discover that his square-foot estimate and the napkin estimate his boss wrote during the concept/feasibility phase varied by less than 40 cents.

-Today, this gentleman remains one of the most sought out commercial project directors in Canada.
-For me, his career path has always remained a perfect example as to how understanding nuance in development is both a combination of natural behaviours and skills learned through mentorship.
+Today, this gentleman remains one of the most sought-after commercial project directors in Canada.
+For me, his career path has always remained a perfect example of how understanding nuance in development is both a combination of natural behaviours and skills learned through mentorship.

 Project Management – Owner Reps & GC Project Managers

 Finding capable owner representatives and construction project managers globally is increasingly difficult.
 It is particularly difficult in the Greater Toronto Area, where both owner/developer and General Contractor struggle with project management competency.
-General Contractors are losing contract bids due to weak project teams while Owner/Developers are paying for higher cost overruns and missed deadlines having promoted project managers beyond their expertise.
-On large projects, GC’s are known to have two compliments of staff on-site, one to schedule the project and the other to log the change orders in anticipation of litigation.
+General Contractors are losing contract bids due to weak project teams, while Owner/Developers are paying for higher cost overruns and missed deadlines, having promoted project managers beyond their expertise.
+On large projects, GCs are known to have two complements of staff on-site: one to schedule the project and the other to log change orders in anticipation of litigation.
 In both examples, the Project Managers have the skills but lack the necessary experience usually gained through mentorship and seasoning.

 Knowledge is Retiring Out the Door

-Time is inexorable, knowledge is effectively walking out the door every day into retirement.
-In the past, the ability to land a project and to complete it on time and budget has required a king’s ransom in compensation to ensure the experienced project lead stays on the job.
-However, project risk once managed by entering a few extra zeros to the pay packet isn’t offering the same enticement today.
-The professional’s desire to gear-back is the greater enticement.
-The one caveat to this statement is project scope, a project with place-making status within or impacting the expansion of a city’s CBD is a crown jewel assignment.
-Tier One Project Directors regardless of age, line up for these jobs.
+Time is inexorable, and knowledge is effectively walking out the door every day into retirement.
+In the past, the ability to land a project and to complete it on time and on budget has required a king’s ransom in compensation to ensure the experienced project lead stays on the job.
+However, project risk, once managed by entering a few extra zeros to the pay packet, isn’t offering the same enticement today.
+The professional’s desire to gear back is the greater enticement.
+The one caveat to this statement is project scope: a project with place-making status within or affecting the expansion of a city’s CBD is a crown-jewel assignment.
+Tier One Project Directors, regardless of age, line up for these jobs.

-The experience gap has caused labour cost on a project’s pro-forma to sky-rocket.
-It’s getting to the point, where Owners and Contractors are having to compare the variance between repairing project deficiencies resultant of the experience gap to project profitability.
-The reporting is anecdotal but we’ve been told that GC’s and subs are refusing to or walking from the bid process due to compression on fees and rising delivery costs.
-In some instances, GC’s will bid knowing the Owner’s development and design team have a history for multiple changes.
+The experience gap has caused labour costs on a project’s pro-forma to skyrocket.
+It’s getting to the point where Owners and Contractors have to compare the cost of repairing project deficiencies resulting from the experience gap against project profitability.
+The reporting is anecdotal, but we’ve been told that GC’s and subs are refusing to or walking from the bid process due to compression on fees and rising delivery costs.
+In some instances, GC’s will bid knowing the Owner’s development and design team has a history of multiple changes.

-Traditionally, the service providers responsible for project delivery earn their fees in the arbitrage between bid and cost of delivery.
-Fees cascade through a project as milestones are achieved so meeting schedule and cost is essential to the equilibrium of the process.
-I don’t believe that quality and lower profit is mutually exclusive.
+Traditionally, the service providers responsible for project delivery earn their fees from the arbitrage between the bid and the cost of delivery.
+Fees cascade through a project as milestones are achieved, so meeting the schedule and cost targets is essential to the process’s equilibrium.
+I don’t believe that quality and lower profit are mutually exclusive.
 By applying an effective resource management strategy that focuses on having the very best people on a project, you mitigate the need for a stakeholder to consider one outcome over another.

 Workable Solutions Around the Experience Gap

 Time may be intractable for both large and small enterprises, but it doesn’t mean the challenges above are not without workable solutions.
-It is possible with 85% predictive accuracy to forecast an employee or prospective hire’s potential for success on-the-job.
-Research indicates employees hired through our methods are 55% more likely to high-perform in mission-critical responsibilities, and on a per-hire basis, are 25% more profitable than your average employee in the same role.
+It is possible to forecast, with 85% predictive accuracy, an employee’s or prospective hire’s potential for on-the-job success.
+Research indicates that employees hired through our methods are 55% more likely to perform well in mission-critical responsibilities and, on a per-hire basis, are 25% more profitable than your average employee in the same role.

 Data Analytics & Referral-based Hiring

-We can achieve these results through the careful application of data science which is changing traditional business paradigms including the strategic management of talent.
+We can achieve these results through the careful application of data science, which is changing traditional business paradigms, including the strategic management of talent.
 Predictive analytics is a subset of big science especially in the field of analyzing a person’s future potential.
-It has become a lever for enhancing profits through the creation of performance-based teams.
+It has become a lever to enhance profits by creating performance-based teams.

-What I’m describing is not about skills matching but instead determining if an employee or prospect has the behavioural competencies that correlate to success on the job in question.
-Despite claims of AI and algorithmic matching of skills by professional online networks and job boards, the most useful talent acquisition outcome remains tied to the recommendations provided by internal staff and through industry connections backed up by predictive analytics.
+What I’m describing is not about matching skills but about determining whether an employee or prospect has the behavioural competencies that correlate with success in the job in question.
+Despite claims of AI- and algorithmically matched skills by professional online networks and job boards, the most useful talent acquisition outcome remains tied to recommendations from internal staff and to industry connections backed by predictive analytics.

 Rutherford International is an executive search/management consulting firm which understands the importance of sourcing prospects through influencers within corporate and industry hierarchies across multiple countries, particularly in real estate finance, development and operations.
 Our ReferralNET reaches into the following disciplines.